14 of the Best Dog-Friendly Boat Cruises in Australia

 There are two cruise options available.
 Firstly, you can take a cruise around the upper reaches of Pittwater, on the Basin Ferry Service.
 This ferry operates roughly hourly and takes 45 minutes to return to Palm Beach.

-Alternatively, hop onboard the hourly ferry to Ettalong and Wagstaffe on the Central Coast.
-This scenic journey crosses Broken Bay, passing Barrenjoey Headland and Lion Island, taking about 25 minutes in each direction.
+Alternatively, hop onboard the ferry to Ettalong and Wagstaffe on the Central Coast.
+This scenic journey crosses Broken Bay, passing Barrenjoey Headland and Lion Island, taking about 30 minutes in each direction.
 In Ettalong, go for a walk along the beach, with a large section allowing off-leash dogs, before catching a return ferry to Palm Beach.

 It’s also possible to start and end this cruise in Ettalong or Wagstaffe, instead heading to Palm Beach.
 Enjoy lunch at one of the dog-friendly cafes in Palm Beach.
 There are currently no off-leash dog beaches nearby, although there are plans for a trial at Palm Beach North.